-So by increasing cadence you change your foot strike and gait.
+So by increasing cadence, you change your foot strike and gait.
 Shorter strides will land under your hips instead of in front.
-Your foot will hit the ground mid sole, all resulting in quicker leg turnover, less energy wasted, and a body focused on moving forward instead of always having “the brakes on” kind of feeling of leaning back with a heel strike.
-This brakes on effect, is causing us to lose momentum when we run, and requires more energy as we have to push off harder on the subsequent stride to maintain our speed.
+Your foot will hit the ground midsole, all resulting in quicker leg turnover, less energy wasted, and a body focused on moving forward instead of always having “the brakes on” kind of feeling of leaning back with a heel strike.
+This brakes-on effect is causing us to lose momentum when we run and requires more energy as we have to push off harder on the subsequent stride to maintain our speed.

-Lower cadence is also the result of being in the air longer-a bouncy looking run.
+Lower cadence is also the result of being in the air longer-a bouncy-looking run.
 Higher cadence is limited air time, better efficiency.

-I once heard someone who was speaking at a race expo, describe how he coached his runners by having them focus on keeping the back foot, as it moved forward, as low to the ground as possible, in order to minimize this bouncy effect and limit air time of the forward moving foot during the stride.
+I once heard someone who was speaking at a race expo, describe how he coached his runners by having them focus on keeping the back foot, as it moved forward, as low to the ground as possible, in order to minimize this bouncy effect and limit air time of the forward-moving foot during the stride.
 He mentioned that you had to be careful if you play with your form though as it can cause a more shuffling motion if changed too soon as well as create more pressure on the hips (or less pressure in some cases) depending on the person.
 I thought it was an interesting technique but also found it messed with my form too much.

 Some running watches or run apps allow you to estimate cadence.
 You can also count your steps.
 For example, take 30 seconds and count how many times your right foot hits the ground.
 Then, multiply that number by 4 to get the total number of steps per minute.
-You could also count the number of times your right foot hits the ground for 15 seconds and multiple that number by 8.
+You could also count the number of times your right foot hits the ground for 15 seconds and multiply that number by 8.

-How to increase cadence to improve form and efficiency (Stephanie)
+How to increase cadence to improve form and efficiency